rnetonet/django-webcampicture/README.md

 # django-webcampicture

-**django-webcampicture** is a very simple Django app that provides a specialization of Django's native `ImageField`: `WebcamPictureField`, which allows users to save images taken from their webcams, instead of uploading.
+**django-webcampicture** is a very simple Django app that provides a specialization of Django's native `FileField`: `WebcamPictureField`, which allows users to save images taken from their webcams, instead of uploading.

 ## Quick start